 Ambry Genetics had been involved in a lawsuit with Myriad Genetics as it became one of the companies sued for infringement of a patented gene test.
 The lawsuit was settled in 2015.

-Ambry opened up genetic data of 10,000 patients in a database called AmbryShare in 2016.
+Ambry opened up genetic data of 10,000 patients in a database that continues to grow, called AmbryShare in 2016.

 Ambry Genetics was sold in a deal worth up to $1 billion in 2017 to Konica Minolta, a Japan-based company.

 Ambry Genetics employees published a paper in Genetics in Medicine in late March 2018 that claims that 40% of mutations identified by direct-to-consumer genetic testing companies are false positives.
 Employees from 23andMe responded by describing that the variants used in the paper were not representative.

 As Ambry Genetics primarily interacts with healthcare providers and genetic counselors, there are few Ambry Genetics reviews available online.

 - Trustpilot – No Ambry Genetics reviews

 - Facebook – 4.9/5.0 based on 36 Ambry Genetics reviews.

 - Reddit – There are several discussion threads about genetic testing results obtained from Ambry Genetics, and a long discussion about Ambry Genetics paper reporting false-positive results of direct-to-consumer genetic tests.